jiftechnify/strfrui/README.md

 }

 func main() {
-    // initialize a strfrui.Runner with
+    // Initializing a strfrui.Runner with an event-sifter
-    // an event-sifter that accepts events from pubkeys in the whitelist
+    // that accepts events from pubkeys in the whitelist.
-    // then start the sifting routine
+    // Then, start the sifting routine by calling Run(). strfrui.New(sifters.AuthorList(whiteList, sifters.Allow)).Run() }
-    strfrui.New(sifters.AuthorList(whiteList, sifters.Allow)).Run()
-}
 ```